03300 585 520

 CIT - Community Inclusive Trust.
 Where learning comes first

-CIT is a Multi-Academy Trust, a company limited by guarantee, which is constituted as a non-profit charitable trust, with a charitable objective.
+CIT is a Multi-Academy Trust, a company limited by guarantee.
+It is constituted as a non-profit charitable trust, with a charitable objective.
+The Trust acknowledges that the purpose of its governance structure and processes is:

 ‘To provide confident, strategic leadership and to provide robust accountability, oversight and assurance for the educational and financial performance of its schools and of the trust as a whole.